Getting to know your sectional.

 Taking full advantage of modular versatility by connecting, rearranging or adding to your sectional sofa is easier than Tetris, and if we can say so—the results are far more aesthetically pleasing.

-How do I connect and disconnect the components of my sectional?
+How do I connect my sectional?

 Zinc "alligator clips" are affixed to the underside of every sectional component.
 These clips consist of two parts—a long "toothy" side (hence the name) and a metal peg it "bites" into.